ExistensialReset/flowmosr/systemic/SRS_AND_OPTIONAL_RESOURCE_ALLOCATION.md

 # 10. STATUS REALITY

 Status cannot be eliminated.
 It can only be prevented from solidifying into power.

 If SRS begins amplifying social stratification,
-Nodes must intervene.
+intervention is required.

 Transparency, rotation, and open dialogue are preferred over new rules.